 Discover the best 20 things to do in Carmel, California.
 Officially known as Carmel-By-the-Sea, this quaint waterfront town offers shopping, wine tasting, and other fun activities.

-You can also attend one of their top annual events, visit some of the historic buildings, or sample some of the tasty local food and wine.
+You can also attend one of its top annual events, visit some of the historic buildings, or sample some of its tasty local food and wine.

 Disclaimer: I receive a small commission from some of the links on this page.

 Head to Ocean Avenue for your shopping adventure.
 Along this street and for a block or two both north and south of it, you will find a variety of places to go shopping.